Excluding Neighbors' Kids from Summer Festival: AITA for Setting Boundaries?

 I mentioned the incidents with the trash bins and how I felt uncomfortable around them due to their behavior.
 Emily seemed hurt and mentioned that her kids were just being kids and that I was overreacting.

-She said they are excited about the festival and it's unfair to exclude them.
-I understand her perspective, but I also feel like my concerns are valid.
+She said they were excited about the festival and that it was unfair to exclude them.
+I understand her perspective, but I also feel that my concerns are valid.

 I want to enjoy the festival without worrying about more incidents.
 Emily has been standoffish since our conversation, and I can sense tension between us now.